mnmpdadish/dvmc/README.md

 Detailed usage is not covered here.
 Instead many examples can be found in the "./samples/spectrum/" subdirectory.
 The easiest way to understand how to use it is to run these examples.
 Go there to read the README and run the few examples.
-However, the code must be installed first (see next section)
+However, the code must be installed first, see next section.

 # Installation: